 - Do you feel inspired to pursue career development with us based on your onboarding experience?

 - If you were to design the process, is there anything you would change when onboarding employees?

 - Are there any onboarding practices you remember fondly from old workplaces?
 What were they and why did you like them?

 3. Automate the employee onboarding process

-Functionality that’s changing the way businesses think about employee onboarding admin is automation, enabled through cloud-based hr systems (like Employment Hero).
+Functionality that’s changing the way businesses think about employee onboarding admin is automation, enabled through automated hr systems (like Employment Hero).
 Automation creates a new onboarding process flow that can relieve HR teams from admin and reduce human error.
 Most importantly – it gives your team valuable time back to focus on welcoming your new hire.